cardillan/mindcode/doc/syntax/SYNTAX.markdown

 To find a way around these constraints, Mindcode always reads the value of the numeric literal and then converts it to Mindustry Logic compatible literal using these rules (the first applicable rule is used):

 1. Floating point literals (i.e., decimal literals containing either decimal point or exponent):
-   1. If the value is negative, the absolute value is converted according to these rules, and a minus sign is prepended to the result.
+   1. If the value is zero, it is encoded as `0`.
-   2. If the value is equal to `-2147483648`, it can't be represented as an mlog literal in any way and a compilation error is produced.
+   2. If the value is negative, the absolute value is converted according to the following rules, and a minus sign is prepended to the result.
-   3. If the value is zero, it is encoded as `0`.
+   3. **Mindustry Logic version 7 and earlier**: If the value is equal to `-2147483648`, it can't be represented as an mlog literal in any way.
+When used in an expression, the value is created by subtracting `2147483648` from zero.
+When this is not possible (e.g., when declaring a constant), a compilation error is produced.
    4. If the value is between 10<sup>-20</sup> and 2<sup>63</sup>-1, the number is converted to decimal notation using 20 digits precision and a decimal separator when needed.
    5. **Mindustry Logic version 7 and earlier**: If the value is between 10<sup>-38</sup> and 10<sup>38</sup>, the number is converted to exponential notation without using a decimal separator, using `float` precision (which will be used by Mindustry processor when reading the literal as well).
-If the conversion to float causes loss of precision, a warning is produced.
+If the conversion to float causes a loss of precision, a warning is produced.
    6. **Mindustry Logic version 8 and later**: If the value is roughly between 10<sup>-308</sup> and 10<sup>308</sup>, the number is converted to exponential notation without using a decimal separator.
 Loss of precision doesn't happen.
    7. If none of the above rules is applicable, the conversion isn't possible and a compilation error is produced.
 2. Binary, decimal or hexadecimal integer literals:
    1. If the literal is a positive binary, hexadecimal, or decimal integer lower than 2<sup>63</sup>, the literal is used exactly as specified in the source code.
-   2. If the literal can't be represented in binary or hexadecimal in the target Mindustry version, it is converted to decimal representation.
+   2. If the literal can't be represented in binary or hexadecimal in the target Mindustry version, or its value is negative, it is converted to decimal representation.
-   3. If the value is equal to `-2147483648`, it can't be represented as an mlog literal in any way and a compilation error is produced.
+   3. **Mindustry Logic version 7 and earlier**: If the value is equal to `-2147483648`, it can't be represented as an mlog literal in any way.
+When used in an expression, the value is created by subtracting `2147483648` from zero.
+When this is not possible (e.g., when declaring a constant), a compilation error is produced.
    4. If the value of the literal exceeds the maximum supported value, a compilation error is produced.
    5. If the value of the literal is larger than 2<sup>52</sup>, Mindcode emits a 'Literal exceeds safe range for integer operations' warning (the warning threshold is set to 2<sup>52</sup> and not 2<sup>53</sup>, because values above 2<sup>52</sup> are potentially unsafe for binary complement operations).